Ben Haylett

 Ben Haylett (born 24 August 2001) is a British slalom canoeist who has competed at the international level since 2016, specializing in K1 and kayak cross events.

 He won a bronze medal in the K1 team event at the 2025 World Championships in Penrith.
+He also won a bronze medal in the K1 team event at the 2026 European Championships in Ivrea.